-Even if a program just doesn't have it in their budget to invite you out, trust me when I say that it's completely worth it to spend the extra dough to visit each school and set up a few meetings with a) the department head, b) some potential faculty advisers, and c) the current graduate students.
+Even if a program doesn't have it in their budget to invite you out, it's completely worth it to scrounge up some dough to visit at least your top choices and set up a few meetings with a) the department head, b) some potential faculty advisers, and c) the current graduate students.

 Especially that last group.